geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 *Confetti.*  Providing some sort of animation when the user accomplishes some sort of task for the first time can provide a "dopamine hit" that makes the app more fun to use.

-*Create first garden screen.*  We can simplify the evaluation phase a bit by create a simplified Create Garden form that the user goes to immediately after finishing Create Profile.
+*Create first garden screen.*  We can streamline the evaluation phase a bit by inserting a simplified Create Garden form into the onboarding sequence.
+That way, when the user hits their Home screen, they already have a Garden.

-## Customer Retention Phase

-Users who are paying for the app are generally those who have some experience with the app and are deriving value from it.
-To retain them, we need to improve the customer experience.
-For example, we could implement:

-*Forums*.
-A "forum" feature that enables discussion on user-generated topics.

 *Seasonal gardening challenges to encourage app use and community connections.* For example, observation based: get all gardeners paying attention to and posting observations about a single crop etc. Or: chapter competitions, and a leaderboard to create friendly competition and chapter pride.
 Contests like biggest pumpkin for Halloween, most beautiful squash for Thanksgiving, etc.